aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 !!! tip "Optionally disable class on a per path basis with `cors=False` parameter"

+#### Pre-flight

+Pre-flight (OPTIONS) calls are typically handled at the API Gateway level as per [our sample infrastructure](#required-resources), no Lambda integration necessary.
+However, ALB expects you to handle pre-flight requests.

+For convenience, we automatically handle that for you as long as you [setup CORS in the constructor level](#cors).

 #### Defaults

 For convenience, these are the default values when using `CORSConfig` to enable CORS: